1mengqing/PAHs-exposure-lung-cancer/README.md

 ### Peripheral blood PBMC single-cell sequencing from mice

-Establish a mouse lung cancer model induced by benzopyrene,divided into two stages
+Establish a mouse lung cancer model induced by benzopyrene, divided into two stages

 one case of PBMC in each of the control group and the exposure group

-### lung single-cell sequencing from mice
+### Lung single-cell sequencing from mice

 one case in each of the control group and the exposure group